Unclaimed Monies

 Instructions to Submit a Claim for Unclaimed Funds

-- Please provide a photocopy of your driver’s license or other government issued photo identification.
+2. Provide a color photocopy of your valid driver’s license or other valid government issued photo identification.

-- Please provide a copy of proof associating you with the property sold at Tax Sale.
-Photocopies of the following are acceptable:
+3. Proof must be supplied associating you with the property sold at Tax Sale.
+Examples of acceptable support are as follows:

-- The Bureau will honor personal Powers of Attorney as long as we receive a certified copy of the POA, signed by the owner.
-The POA may execute the claim forms on behalf of the owner.
-Please note, the Bureau requires all powers of attorney submitted to comply with 20 Pa C.S.A.
+• Please note, the Bureau requires all Powers of Attorney submitted to comply with 20 Pa C.S.A.
 Section 5601.
-Therefore, each power of attorney will need the required notice signed by the principal and required acknowledgement executed by the agent.
+Therefore, each Power of Attorney will need the required notice signed by the principal and required acknowledgement executed by the agent.

-- If you are a third party, under Pennsylvania law, no person may assist in the recovery of unclaimed property and receive compensation therefore unless the person has applied for and received a certificate of registration from the Pennsylvania Department of Treasury.
-It is illegal for finders to operate without the required Certificate of Registration.
+5. If you are a third party, under Pennsylvania law, no person may assist in the recovery of unclaimed property and receive compensation.
+Therefore, unless the person has applied for and received a certificate of registration from the Pennsylvania Department of Treasury.
+It is illegal for finders to operate without the required Certificate of Registration and we will not honor such requests.

-- If the owner of the property is deceased, the personal representative would need to provide a certified copy of the death certificate and a short certificate.
+6. If the owner of the property is deceased, the personal representative will need to provide a certified copy of the Death Certificate and a Short Certificate.
 The short certificate must be updated within the past two (2) years.

-- If the owner of the property is a business entity, please provide proof that you are the authorized representative and have authority to claim the funds on behalf of the entity.
+7. If the record owner of the property is a business entity, the requestor must provide proof that they are an authorized representative and have authority to claim the funds on behalf of the entity.